-How do I connect and customize my Calendar?
+How do I add and customize my Calendars?

 When you first create your Zoom.ai account (by logging in via Google or Microsoft) Zoom.ai automatically syncs with your default calendar associated with your Google or Microsoft account.
 This makes it easy to start scheduling meetings quickly!